Lightstreamer/Lightstreamer-example-Messenger-adapter-java/README.md

 ## Lightstreamer Compatibility Notes

+* Compatible with Lightstreamer SDK for Java In-Process Adapters since 6.0
-- Compatible with Lightstreamer SDK for Java Adapters version 5.1.x
+- For a version of this example compatible with Lightstreamer SDK for Java Adapters version 5.1, please refer to [this tag](https://github.com/Weswit/Lightstreamer-example-Messenger-adapter-java/tree/for_Lightstreamer_5.1).